Drake equation: Criticism

-Criticism of the Drake equation follows mostly from the observation that several terms in the equation are largely or entirely based on conjecture.
+Criticism of the Drake equation is varied.
+Firstly, many of the terms in the equation are largely or entirely based on conjecture.
 Star formation rates are well-known, and the incidence of planets has a sound theoretical and observational basis, but the other terms in the equation become very speculative.
 The uncertainties revolve around the present day understanding of the evolution of life, intelligence, and civilization, not physics.
 No statistical estimates are possible for some of the parameters, where only one example is known.
 The net result is that the equation cannot be used to draw firm conclusions of any kind, and the resulting margin of error is huge, far beyond what some consider acceptable or meaningful.

+Others point out that the equation was formulated before our understanding of the universe had matured.
+Astrophysicist Ethan Siegel, said:

 One reply to such criticisms is that even though the Drake equation currently involves speculation about unmeasured parameters, it was intended as a way to stimulate dialogue on these topics.
 Then the focus becomes how to proceed experimentally.
 Indeed, Drake originally formulated the equation merely as an agenda for discussion at the Green Bank conference.

 Fermi paradox

-A civilization lasting for tens of millions of years could be able to spread throughout the galaxy, even at the slow speeds foreseeable with present day technology.
+A civilization lasting for tens of millions of years could be able to spread throughout the galaxy, even at the slow speeds foreseeable with present-day technology.
 However, no confirmed signs of civilizations or intelligent life elsewhere have been found, either in this Galaxy or in the observable universe of 2 trillion galaxies.
-According to this line of thinking, the tendency to fill up (or at least explore) all available territory seems to be a universal trait of living things, so the Earth should have already been colonized, or at least visited, but no evidence of this exists.
+According to this line of thinking, the tendency to fill (or at least explore) all available territory seems to be a universal trait of living things, so the Earth should have already been colonized, or at least visited, but no evidence of this exists.
 Hence Fermi's question "Where is everybody?".

 A large number of explanations have been proposed to explain this lack of contact; a book published in 2015 elaborated on 75 different explanations.
 In terms of the Drake Equation, the explanations can be divided into three classes: